azure-ad-b2c/user-migration/seamless-account-migration/README.md

 The following diagram illustrates the seamless migration flow:
 ![Just in time migration flow Sign In](Media/active-directory-b2c-user-migration-jit/signin.PNG)

-# Using Azure AD Graph API to migrate users
+# Using Microsoft Graph API to migrate users
 This section describes the process on how to create user accounts in Azure AD B2C via Azure AD Graph API for the pre-migration stage.

 ## Register your application in your tenant